samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 [Source](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2c/3D_coordinate_system.svg/2000px-3D_coordinate_system.svg.png)

 On the other hand, associated data that is loosely tied is not beneficial.
 For example, we could have three pieces of `customerData` that are `email`, `phoneNumber`, and `dateOfBirth`. `customerData[0]`, `customerData[1]`, and `customerData[2]` say nothing about what type of data each represents.
-We would need to trace the code or read documentation to find out how the data is being mapped.
+We would need to trace the code or read the documentation to find out how the data is being mapped.
 This is not an ideal scenario and using an `interface` would be much better.

 That's it for tuples!
 They provide us with a fixed size container that can store all values of all kinds of types.
 Now, let's see what TypeScript changes about using tuples in version `3.0` of the language.